CCGS Vincent Massey: Tor Viking and Tor Viking II (2000–2018)

 She has been employed supplying offshore Arctic petroleum drilling expedition.

 From 2003 to 2017, the vessel was named Tor Viking II because the Swedish ship registry does not allow two ships sharing a name.

 In late January 2010 the Swedish Maritime Administration called for Vidar Viking and Tor Viking to serve as icebreakers in the Baltic Sea.

 The vessels were chartered on a contingency basis; Trans Viking's parent company, Transatlantic, is paid a basic flat fee for the vessels to be available, within ten days, without regard to whether they are used.
 They were used in 2007.
 The contract expired in 2015.

 In October 2015, Tor Viking rescued a French sailor and his cat from the 30 ft sailboat La Chimere which had lost its rudder and rigging in heavy seas 400 mi south of Cold Bay, Alaska.
-When Tor Viking arrived alongside in 20 ft seas, the man jumped over the icebreaker's railing with the cat tucket in his shirt.
+When Tor Viking arrived alongside in 20 ft seas, the man jumped over the icebreaker's railing with the cat tucked in his shirt.
 The rescue was captured on video by a United States Coast Guard Lockheed C-130 Hercules monitoring the operation.

 In December 2015, Tor Viking became the first ship to transit the Northern Sea Route in December without support from nuclear-powered icebreakers at this time of the year.
 The vessel entered Bering Strait on 28 November and passed around the northern tip of Novaya Zemlya on 10 December.